Anglican Church in Central America: Membership

 Today, there are over 35,000 Anglicans out of an estimated population of 30.1 million.

 Structure

-The polity of the Iglesia Anglicana de la Región Central de América is Episcopalian church governance, which is the same as other Anglican churches.
+The polity of the Iglesia Anglicana de la Región Central de América is episcopal, which is the same as other Anglican churches.
 The church maintains a system of geographical parishes organized into dioceses.
 There are 5 of these, each headed by a bishop: